Mohamed-7018/draggable_customized_btn_navy_bar/README.md

 </a>
 ![Widget Tests](https://github.com/pedromassango/bottom_navy_bar/workflows/Widget%20Tests/badge.svg?branch=master)

+A bottom navigation bar that you can customize with the options you need, without any limits.
+You can also customize the appearance of the navigation bar.

 The package is solving a problem with package bottom_personalized_dot_bar as it solves i's issues and issues can be summarized in the following points:
 - it's old and the owner didn't update it since 3 years.